-Note that you can either select a single app or multiple apps — in the latter case, you can select, for example, up to 3 applications so that those apps can be compared side by side.
+You can either select a single app or multiple apps — in the latter case, you can select up to 4 applications so that those apps can be compared side by side.

-Next, you can instantly keep track of all the summary information you need about your product from a single screen.
-Even more important, you can share this information with your colleagues at your organization.
+Dashboard not only lets you keep track in real-time of all the summary information you need about your product from a single screen.
+It also lets you share this information with your colleagues at your organization.

-In order to give custom dashboard access to a user but not allow him to see other parts of the main user interface, follow those steps:
+In order to give custom dashboard access to a user but not allow them to see other parts of the main user interface, follow those steps: